Adopting Intelligence Toward Boosting Security

 By Zakari Mukhtar

-It is no longer news that the country is grappling with a high rising level of security challenges.
+It is no longer news the country is grappling with a high rising level of security challenges.

-Obviously, terrorists, bandits and other armed groups have since proliferated and became more sophisticated than ever before.
+It is obvious that terrorists, bandits and other armed groups have since proliferated and became more sophisticated than ever before.

 Even at that, the security services, especially the military have continued to confront the violent aggressions and tackling the undesirable elements in the language they understand.